wethil/yellfi.web/README.md

 ## Usage
 Go [yellfi](http://www.yellfi.com/), create a user and try!
 (It will open slow, because it is free hosting)
 ## TO DO

-1. Add social login
+- [ ] Add social login
-2. Make map show plans
+- [x] Make map show public plans
-3. Add notification system
+- [x] Add notification system
-4. Include youtube data api for suggestions
+- [ ] Include youtube data api for suggestions
-5. Make it's android app with react native
+- [ ] Make it's android app with react native
-6. Approved plans